mxstbr/convertr/README.md

 ## Installation instructions

-These instructions assume you have [Google Chrome](https://www.google.com/chrome/) installed and are using it right now.
-If not, please head to the Google Chrome page and follow the instructions there.
+These instructions assume you have Google Chrome installed and are using it right now.
+If not, please head to the [Google Chrome page](https://www.google.com/chrome/) and follow the instructions there.

-1) Go to the `Releases` of this GitHub repo (or [click here](https://github.com/mstoiber/conversion-extension/releases/latest)).
+1) Go to the `Releases` of the GitHub repo ([click here](https://github.com/mstoiber/conversion-extension/releases/latest)).

 2) Download the `Source.crx` file of the latest release.